 Last year, we installed integrated shower amenity dispensers containing shampoo, conditioner and body wash at more than half of our hotel properties.
-These new containers can significantly reduce the plastic and product waste generated annually by single-use to be redirected.
-Additional waste reduction efforts at select properties such as the use of plant-based and paper straws, the replacement of paper towels with electric hand dryers, and the elimination of Styrofoam - help further reduce waste directly at the source.
-These types of broad sustainability programs are designed to eliminate over 25,000 pounds of waste annually at each property.
+These new containers can significantly reduce the plastic and product waste generated annually by single-use amenity bottles.
+For example, at Hollywood Casino St. Louis, which features a 502-room hotel, we've reduced plastic bottle use by 91% -- or 550 pounds annually - which translates to nearly \$50,000 in annual savings for that hotel alone.
+In addition, replacing paper towels with electric hand dryers and using coreless toilet paper rolls at the casino has led to a reduction of 22,000 pounds of paper waste annually.